 Jan Schroder is an award-winning writer based in Atlanta.
-She writes a travel column and is Editorial Director of The 100 Companies, a group of 14 eNewsletters and websites around the world with more than 300,000 subscribers.
+She is Editorial Director and Travel Editor of The 100 Companies, a group of 17 eNewsletters and websites around the world with more than 500,000 subscribers.

-Jan freelances for Fodor’s Travel and Moneyinc and appears on the radio on “Belinda Skelton’s Atlanta Living” on WSB as a travel correspondent.
+Jan freelances for Fodor’s Travel, Orbitz and regional magazines, and appears on the radio on “Belinda Skelton’s Atlanta Living” on WSB as a travel correspondent.
 She also contributes to Belinda’s website.
 She is a member of the Society of American Travel Writers.